-According to the Journal of American Medical Association, the rate of U.S. citizens who have had depression, at one point or another, is higher than 20-26% for women and 8-12% for men.
-Though that isn’t a majority, it is substantial figure.
-Particularly given, many of them do not upkeep treatment–whether through conventional pharmaceuticals or talk therapy.
+The Journal of the American Medical Association stated that the rate of U.S. citizens living with depression is 12% for men and 20% for women.
+Though that isn’t a majority, it is a substantial figure.
+Unfortunately, many of them do not upkeep treatment, whether that is through conventional pharmaceuticals or talk therapy.

-The median age for depression onset is 32.
+The average age for depression onset is 32.
 The condition is often comorbid with other mental illnesses or other health conditions.
-According to data from the National Institute of Mental Health, 25% of cancer patients, one third of HIV patients, and one third of heart attack survivors suffer from major depression.
+According to data from the National Institute of Mental Health, 25% of cancer patients, one-third of HIV patients, and one-third of heart attack survivors suffer from major depression.

-Novel studies have explored how extracts from cannabis sativa impact neurotransmitters like serotonin and dopamine.
+Novel studies have explored how extracts from the cannabis sativa plant can impact neurotransmitters like serotonin and dopamine.
 The chemical compounds from cannabis, called cannabinoids, are able to affect overall mood.
-The most well-known and commonly used in medicine are Δ⁹-tetrahydrocannabinol (THC) and Cannabidiol (CBD).
-These cannabinoids act our endocannabinoid (ECS), an internal bodily system that regulates homeostasis.
+The most well-known and commonly used in medical marijuana practices at the moment are Cannabidiol (CBD) and tetrahydrocannabinol (THC).

-The following articles review not only medical cannabis for depression, but also popular natural remedies and conventional pharmaceuticals.
-Medical cannabis has a low rate of adverse side effects.
-Antidepressants often come with a plethora of risks.
+The articles that we have provided within our website, review not only marijuana for depression but also popular natural remedies and conventional pharmaceuticals.
+It has been noted that marijuana could have a low rate of adverse side effects whilst antidepressants often come with a plethora of risks.

-cannabisMD offers detailed information that can help you make a well informed decision in regards to your mental health.
-We are a prime resource for neutral information on medical cannabis and its effects on depression.
-We also have information on how the herbal supplement interacts with other mental disorders, like bipolar, schizophrenia, anxiety, etc. cannabisMD cites scientific clinical trials to bring our readers updated factual data on this alternative therapy that is becoming more popular each day.
+cannabisMD offers detailed information that can help you make a well-informed decision in regards to your mental health.
+We are a prime resource for unbiased information on marijuana and CBD oil and their effects on depression.
+We also have information on how the herbal supplement interacts with other mental disorders, like bipolar disorder, schizophrenia, and anxiety etc. cannabisMD cites scientific clinical trials to bring our readers updated factual data on this alternative therapy that is becoming more popular.